hannahdesmond/mastery-curriculum/chapter9/README.md

 2. Can you name your method after what it returns, instead of what it does?
 For instance, `average(test_scores)` is a better name than `averages_scores(test_scores)`.
 For another example, `score(hand)` is a better method name than `scores_cards(hand)`.

 If you can answer 'yes' to both 1 and 2, your method is more likely to be a good one.

+## Complete the mastery quiz for chapter 9

+Use your mastery quizzes repository to complete the quiz for chapter 9.